aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/expand-and-crop-images/_index.md

 ---
-title: "Crop Image Java: Expand and Crop Images with Aspose.PSD for Java"
+title: "Crop Image Java - Expand and Crop Images with Aspose.PSD for Java"
 linktitle: Expand and Crop Images
 second_title: Aspose.PSD Java API
 description: Learn how to crop image java using Aspose.PSD for Java.
 Step‑by‑step guide for image cropping, resizing and conversion from PSD to JPEG.